jizhang495/eca-actuation-test/docs/QUICKSTART.md

 ### 2. Select Instruments

-- Choose VISA ID for DMM1
+- Choose `DMM` or `Oscilloscope` as the measurement source
-- Choose VISA ID for DMM2
+- Choose VISA IDs for DMM1/DMM2, or the oscilloscope VISA ID
 - Choose VISA ID for Power Supply
 - Choose Serial Port for Relay Board